-If you spot an issue that requires attention, such as potholes, blocked drains, or a broken footpath, please contact Customer Service during office hours.
-Our maintenance crew will then inspect and, if required, repair the fault.
-Occasionally, during a peak rain and storm period, there may be some delay due to the large number of requests.
+Our maintenance crews will then inspect and, if required repair the fault.
+Occasionally, during a peak rainstorm period, there may be delays due to the large volume of incoming requests.
 Your patience is appreciated during these times.